How to Install Google Chrome on Ubuntu Linux

 How to download Google Chrome on Ubuntu Linux

-Installing Google Chrome on Ubuntu Linux is pretty straightforward.
-Like any other operating system, use an existing web browser (obviously not your favorite) and head to Chrome’s download page (link below).
+Let’s get Google Chrome installed on your Ubuntu Linux system.
+Like with any other operating system, use an existing web browser to head to Chrome’s download page (link below).

 Once on the download page, click the Download Chrome button to download and install.

-Your browser will automatically choose the correct version for your system.
+Your browser should automatically pick the right version for your system.
 In this case, Debian/Ubuntu.

 Click Accept and Install to begin the download process.